py5coding/py5book/tutorials/misc_introduction_to_py5bot.md

 There are py5bot reserved words.
 You are not allowed to use a reserved word as a variable name.

 Ideally py5bot would have syntax hightlighting to color the reserved words differently, but that hasn't been implemented yet.
-Let me know if you are interested in working on that.
+Let us know if you are interested in working on that.

 ```{code-cell} ipython3
 size(200, 200)